-It’s a ‘must see’ attraction in Haleiwa that welcomes people on their drive into the historic North Shore surf town.
-A road sign doesn’t seem like much, but this particular one is meant to capture the essence of the town — with none other than a surfer.
+This is a ‘must see’ attraction that welcomes people on their drive into Haleiwa town.
+A road sign doesn’t seem like much, but this particular one is meant to capture the town’s essence — with none other than a surfer.

-Everything about Haleiwa’s so simple.
-That’s why there’s an arrow on the sign with the words, ‘FOOD GAS SHOPS BEACHES’ written on it.
+Everything about Haleiwa Town is so simple.
+That’s why there’s an arrow on the sign with the words ‘FOOD GAS SHOPS BEACHES’ written on it.
 These are the bare essentials for the laid-back ways of the North Shore; leave your worries behind and hit the beach!
-Definitely the kind of attitude to have on a Hawaiian vacation.
+It’s definitely the kind of attitude to have on a Hawaiian vacation.

 The signs have been there for decades, too, with as much history as the town itself.
 They attract tourists to their roadside locations, while some drive past for a swift snap-n-go pic.
-Either way, it’s a sure thing that both methods will end with the famous Hawaii landmarks dipping into the digital realm via Instagram, Twitter and Facebook. #HistoricHaleiwa
+Either way, be sure to be super cautious when getting your own picture to post.

-And it’s a good thing they did.
-The signs are a symbol of Hawaii.
-When visitors go home after a trip to the islands, they’ll remember the sign and then remember the refreshing strawberry shave ice they had at Matsumoto’s.
-Not having the signs around would not only leave Haleiwa incomplete but also, the memories visitors have of their Hawaiian vacation.
+The signs (and the town) are a symbol of Hawaii.
+When visitors go home after a trip to the islands, they’ll remember the sign and then the refreshing strawberry shave ice they had at Matsumoto’s, how the sun felt on their shoulder, or how they watched a surfer catch that perfect wave.